 Is my knife up to the task?

-Buying something we really need or want can often trigger an emotional response and we end up buying a knife that we don’t actually need.
-This is the trap of the “want versus need” and most people will become in love with the form or design of the knife, instead of focusing on the knife’s function.
+Buying something we really need or want can often trigger an emotional response.
+We often end up buying a knife that we don’t actually need.
+This is the trap of the “want versus need”.
+Most people will become in love with the form or design of the knife, instead of focusing on the knife’s function.
 Before you make a purchase and go for the Rambo knife, think about if that particular knife is actually what you need.
-If you want to use it for self-defense, go with a double-edge dagger and if you need to use it for wilderness survival go with a sturdy bushcraft knife that you can be used for batoning.
+If you want to use it for self-defense, go with a double-edge dagger.
+However, if you need to use it for wilderness survival go with a sturdy bushcraft knife that you can be used for batoning.
 Buying a knife just because it looks good should not be one of your selection criteria.

 Which is the best blade type for my needs?

 When buying a knife, most of the times, one will choose a blade only if it looks cool, without knowing that looks can be deceiving and the knife he picked might not be the right one for him.
 You should at least know why the blade is shaped in a particular style and what it is good for.
 The blade is the part of the knife that slices, chops or pierces as measured from the furthest tip to the beginning of the handle.
 The blade does all the work and it’s important to know how its shape will work in your favor based on the tasks it has to complete.